uelei/raspberry_print_server/README.md

 # Ansible - Configure CUPS on a Raspberry Pi

-The Ansible playbook in this repository configures a print server using [CUPS](https://www.cups.org/) on a Raspberry Pi.
+The Ansible playbook in this repository configures a print server using [CUPS](https://www.cups.org/).

 Refer the following guide for instructions on common setup tasks,
 * rpi-basic